The average salary for a Management Analyst is $65,992.

 Management analyst positions are available in a wide variety of industries, ranging from military and government organizations to medical and investment companies.
 Requirements vary by field and position, but a bachelor’s degree in public administration, business administration, finance, or a related field is generally needed.
 Most jobs also require a year of specialized experience in a similar type of administrative work.
 Many government and military openings require citizenship and the ability…Read more

 Management Analyst Tasks

-Conduct organizational studies and evaluations, design systems and procedures, conduct work simplification and measurement studies.
+- Conduct organizational studies and evaluations, design systems and procedures, conduct work simplification and measurement studies.

 - Prepare manuals and instruct workers in the use of new forms or procedures.

 - Prepare operations and procedures manuals to assist management in operating more efficiently and effectively.